 Don Segundo v.
 Google LLC

-Closed

-Expands Expression

-Region and Country: Spain, Europe

-Judicial Body: Third Section of the Administrative Chamber of the Supreme Tribunal

-Type of Law: Constitutional Law, International Law

-Themes: Right to be forgotten, Privacy, Data protection

-Tags: Search Engines, Google, Filtering and Blocking

-Mode of Expression: Electronic /Internet-based Communications

-Date of Decision: 17 September 2020

-Outcome: Affirmed lower court decision

-Case Number: STS 2873/2020

 Summary and Outcome

 The Third Section of the Administrative Chamber of the Supreme Tribunal of Spain considered that a citizen’s claims regarding his right to be forgotten had no merit, since he wanted Google to remove from its search engine information that was of public interest.
-Don Segundo’s company was the subject of several online publications, in two different internet platforms, in which its services in the real estate business were criticized.
+Don Segundo’s company was the subject of several online publications on two different internet platforms which criticized its services in the real estate business.
 Don Segundo wanted Google to take measures to prevent his name from appearing in the search results.
 The Tribunal considered that the right to be forgotten must be carefully weighed with the right to freedom of information and expression of internet users.
-Since the information Segundo wanted to take down was still today of public interest to consumers and users, the Court decided in favor of maintaining the information indexed in Google’s search engine.
+Since the information Segundo wanted to take down was still of public interest to consumers and users, the Court decided in favor of maintaining the information indexed in Google’s search engine.

 Facts